luvaas/wuf/angularcomponents-README.md

 We use the "@anviltech/" scope for all components.

-We use "kg-" (i.e., "KION Group") as our prefix for all services, components, modules, etc.
+We use "wuf-" as our prefix for all services, components, modules, etc.

 The "type" in this case is "Angular", or "-ang".